pozernishku/pet_project/README.md

 # pet_project

-Run:
+Run.

+Change directory to prices_scrape and run:

 scrapy crawl hellogetsafe -a family_coverage=True -a drone_coverage=True -a zip_code=12249

-or just
+It is possible to extract to a file by adding: -O output.jl to see extracted data

-scrapy crawl hellogetsafe
+scrapy crawl hellogetsafe -O output.jl

 default values: